-Packagers take-on crucial responsibilities bringing food products to market, but the call for effective, cost-efficient packaging solutions is not limited to perishable goods.
-In practice, contract packagers serve wide-ranging industries (clothing, health and beauty, electronics, and countless other examples), influencing marketing and supply chain practices in diverse consumer environments.
+Packagers take on crucial responsibilities in bringing food products to market, but the call for effective, cost-efficient packaging solutions is not limited to perishable goods.
+Contract packagers serve wide-ranging industries (clothing, health and beauty, electronics, and countless other examples), influencing marketing and supply chain practices in diverse consumer environments.
 Their specialized knowledge and experience are integral to successful production and distribution, particularly in today’s rapidly shifting consumer marketplace.
 And since efficient supply chain management lies at the heart of profitability, forward-looking producers partner with packaging providers familiar with the latest advances in supply chain technology.

 Technology and Packaged Goods

 The consumer supply chain represents a complex set of processes and interactions, bringing together stakeholders from diverse disciplines.
-And best practices change frequently, as technology and consumer preferences drive everything from packaging design to logistics solutions.
-The most effective packagers use supply chain technology to create competitive advantages, resulting in:
+Best practices change frequently, as technology and consumer preferences drive everything from packaging design to logistics solutions.
+The most effective packagers use supply chain technology to create competitive advantages, resulting in the following:

 - Lower Costs